bitwiseworks/dooble-os2/README-os2.txt

 for single-process mode.
 Note that you must restart Dooble each time you change this (or any other setting in this table) in order for it to take effect.

+Note that single-mode is not officially supported by Google and is there for the purposes of testing and debugging Chromium.
+It is very likely it will disappear in future versions.

 Known Limitations
 -----------------